oracle/cloud-native-devops-workshop/blackjack/2-developer-cloud-hello-world.md

 1. Open the C:\\Maven\\apache-maven-3.3.9\\conf\\settings.xml file with
     a text editor like Notepad++.

-    **Note:** On a Mac the settings.xml can be found at /Applications/apache-maven-3.3.9/conf/settings.xml
+    **Note:** On a Mac the settings.xml file can be found at /Applications/apache-maven-3.3.9/conf/settings.xml

 2. Add the following lines under the <proxies> tag: